3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 ### The Object Segmentation Database (OSD)

 The Object Segmentation Database includes data on 111 objects with corresponding RGB-D data divided into appropriate categories based on their basic shapes.
-There are categories for boxes, stacked boxes, occlusion, cylindric objects, mixed objects, and complex scenes.
+There are categories for boxes, stacked boxes, occlusion, cylindrical objects, mixed objects, and complex scenes.
 The basic shapes provided could be an excellent resource for testing our algorithm since the blocks provided by our sponsors are the same basic shapes as those included in this database.

 ### Willow and Challenge Dataset